k8ight/Linux_Captive_Portal/README.md

 # ISSUE

-Traffic controll does not included
+DHCP-SERVER NOT ADDED

 # PreloadedOS

-A preloaded Iso image with cinnamon gui available:-https://mega.nz/file/ZJslBR5B#ldyeKRznju-WHOm3y87hoWuSUm-cqDTIb_r4s7MCGdU
+A preloaded Iso image with cinnamon gui available:-https://mega.nz/file/MR0hXYxA#8JDIYn51oW_x6mFjtwSFA_0LMWB6-UnP1KIpORzad8s

 Default user root password toor

 burn the iso or mount on vm then enter live, from terminal use command uli (universal linux installer) and follow the instruction

-kernel 5.5.5 && runtime deps are required so select y on install and setup requires to sccess debian repo